Kev’s Review of the La Marzocco Linea Mini

 Bluetooth/Wifi connectivity

 When I’ve managed to get connected, I’m a fan of the app.
-I found being able to see the actual brew temp very handy, and being able to alter it via the smartphone app is in my opinion much more precise than doing it with the adjustment wheel on the side, which I’m not a massive fan of – I found it a bit faffy to see what I was very setting the temp to, via the wheel.
-I like the scheduling, I like being able to turn the machine on and off via the phone, and likewise being able to fix the auto standby time, nevertheless obviously, none of this is of any significance if you can’t connect.
+I found being able to see the actual brew temp very handy, and being able to alter it via the smartphone app is in my opinion much more precise than doing it with the adjustment wheel on the side, which I’m not a massive fan of – I found it a bit faffy to see what I was actually setting the temp to, via the wheel.
+I like the scheduling, I like being able to turn the machine on and off via the phone, and also being able to modify the auto standby time, nevertheless obviously, none of this is of any significance if you can’t connect.

 Brew Paddle